.NET and web. Works at JetBrains.

 Maarten Balliauw loves building web and cloud apps.
 His main interests are in .NET web technologies, C#, Microsoft Azure and application performance.
 He is Developer Advocate at JetBrains.
+Creator and maintainer of https://speaker.travel.
 He's an ASP Insider and former Microsoft MVP.
 Maarten is a frequent speaker at various national and international events and organizes Azure User Group events in Belgium.
 In his free time, he brews his own beer.
-Maarten's blog can be found at http://blog.maartenballiauw.be.
+Maarten's blog can be found at https://blog.maartenballiauw.be.

 With .NET Core, an explosion of .NET IDE's happened!
-There's good old Visual Studio, but also VS Code and JetBrains Rider.
+There's good old Visual Studio, but also VS Code, VS for Mac, and JetBrains Rider.
 In this talk, we'll dive into the latter.
-We'll explore navigation, automatic inspections and quick fixes, code generation, built-in tooling like version control integration and local history and look at the special scenario's the debugger has to offer, like conditional breakpoints.
-Come to this session to learn about this new (and fast!) kid on the block and learn plenty of tips & tricks to enhance your development productivity.
+We'll explore navigation, automatic inspections and quick fixes, code generation, built-in tooling like version control integration and local history and look at the special scenario's the debugger has to offer.
+Come to this session to learn about Rider, and learn plenty of tips & tricks to enhance your development productivity.

 Ever wondered how IDE’s are built?
 In this talk, we’ll skip the marketing bit and dive into the architecture and implementation of JetBrains Rider.
 We’ll look at how and why we have built (and open sourced) a reactive protocol, and how the IDE uses a “microservices” architecture to communicate with the debugger, Roslyn, a WPF renderer and even other tools like Unity3D.
 We’ll explore how things are wired together, both in-process and across those microservices.
 Let’s dive in!